-Staying out in the sun too long can cause you to suffer from a host of skin problems such as age spots, wrinkles and even increase your risk of developing skin cancer.
+Staying out in the sun for too long can make you suffer from a host of skin problems such as age spots, wrinkles and even increase your risk of developing skin cancer.
 During the summer months, you need to take extra care of yourself as the sun is at its peak at that time.
 Here's what you can do in this summer to ensure that your skin remains protected:

 1. Avoid the rays of the sun between 10 am and 2 pm - The strength of the UV rays depends on a number of factors such as reflective surfaces, height, and time of day.
 The sun's UV rays are at their strongest between 10 am and 2 pm.
 If you're outdoors, seek a cool area to protect yourself from the damaging rays of the sun.
 You could stand under a tree or use an umbrella to shield yourself from its ultraviolet rays.